 If you were born before the ‘60s, or indeed read Dickens’ A Christmas Carol, you’d know goose was once the much more traditional bird to cook on Christmas day (in Germany it’s still often eaten, with a stuffing such as apple and chestnut, alongside red cabbage).
 And had been that way since winter celebrations during the Middle Ages.
 Because it’s a much darker, richer bird than turkey, you can probably see why.
 As far as raising them goes, Goodman’s’ geese get a good life foraging naturally on fallen wheat grown on the farm, or on herbs and insects among the farm’s meadows and open fields.

-Going as it does so well with fruits and spices befitting winter – nutmeg, cinnamon, cranberries, apples, blood oranges, etcetera – duck is a criminally overlooked centrepiece to the proceedings.
-Especially considering wild duck is in open season until mid February.
-Then again, it does better suit smaller gatherings, one bird usually enough for two to three people.
+Pairing as it does so well with fruits and spices befitting winter – nutmeg, cinnamon, cranberries, apples, blood oranges, etcetera – duck is a criminally overlooked centrepiece to the proceedings.
+Especially considering duck is in open season until mid February.

 Native breed beef

 If prepared to spend a little more than you would on the average joint, any other Sunday roast this is not.
 Native breeds take longer to raise and therefore naturally hold more flavour than crossbred cattle.
 Then, dry aged for 30 days, produce an even more intensely flavoured piece of meat.
 A beef joint almost any which way – rib of beef, centre cut fillet, and brisket – from an animal that has spent most of its life in open pasture, fed only on its mother’s milk and green grass, is a good way to go.